 - Design environments and processes that support participation and democratic collaboration

 - Design strategies that will lead to social transformation

 - Articulate global, multicultural, multi-generational, social, and environmental viewpoints

 - Appraise models of compassion and connectedness with the larger community

-As reflective scholar-practitioners, graduates will have the opportunity to apply humanistic values to help create transformative change in society.
-The Ph.D.
-Transformative Social Change degree is considered a research degree, one in which the student becomes an expert in developing his or her own research to make new contributions to the field and to society.
+As reflective scholar-practitioners, Transformative Social Change graduates will have the opportunity to apply humanistic values to help create transformative change in society.
+The online Ph.D. in Transformative Social Change degree is considered a research degree, one in which students can become experts in developing his or her own research to make new contributions to the field and to society.

-In addition, graduates of this doctoral program will be prepared to work in organizations in a variety of roles, including program development, policy advocacy, public relations, program director, outreach, field work, and faculty.
-Potential employers can include such organizations as Amnesty International USA, Sierra Club, Greenpeace Mediterranean, and the United Nations, as well as community-based organizations focused on similar goals.
+In addition, graduates of Saybrook’s online doctoral program in Transformative Social Change will be prepared to work in organizations in a variety of roles, including program development, policy advocacy, public relations, program director, outreach, fieldwork, and faculty.
+Potential employers can include such organizations as Amnesty International USA, Sierra Club, Greenpeace Mediterranean, and the United Nations, as well as community-based organizations, focused on similar goals.

 More program information on Saybrook’s online Ph.D. program in Transformative Social Change can be found in our academic catalog.